ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

   * .... -> this is used by script to generate a new entry, copy after a new release
   * npm run release major/minor/patch major.minor.patch
 -->
+### 0.5.2 (2023-01-02)

+-bugfix: correct falsly generated "confirmation false received" notifications on high sending load

+### 0.5.0 (2022-12-30)

+-   feature: use common.type boolean for 1 bit enum instead of number import enum with one bit as common.type mixed and not strict as number
+-   handling of iob ack improved for tunneling connections, see description

 ### 0.4.5 (2022-12-19)

 -   bugfix in knx lib: make dpt2 not an enum datatype